mattsmith24/solarlogging/README.md

 There is an optional argument to download solar history to the daily table in the DB.
 To use this, first add a field 'install_date' to the solarweb.json file with format 'YYYY-MM-DD'.
 The script will attempt to download daily data from the date until now.
-To run it type `python solarweb.py --history`.
+To run it type `python -m solarweb.main --history`.

-For debugging, run with `python solarweb.py --debug`.
+For debugging, run with `python -m solarweb.main --debug`.
 This will print messages about the data that is being inserted to the database.

 # Install